Darkyenus/wemi/docs/UPDATE_PROTOCOLS.md

     - [IDEA plugin changelog](../ide-plugins/WemiForIntelliJ/resources/META-INF/plugin.xml)
 3. Create and push git commit
 4. Create github release, with binary builds of IDEA plugin and wemi itself
-5. Create and push commit that changes versions to <NEXT_VERSION>-SNAPSHOT
+5. Create commit that changes versions to <NEXT_VERSION>-SNAPSHOT
+6. Update wemi used by Wemi, update build script, if needed, commit and push

 # New Kotlin Version
 1. Add it to [CompilerProjects in build script](../build/build.wemi.kt)